Mickey Storey

-Career
+Playing career

 Amateur career

 Storey attended Deerfield Beach High School in Deerfield Beach, Florida, and Florida Atlantic University, where he played baseball for the Owls under head coach Kevin Cooney.
 In 2006 and 2007, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 He was drafted by the Minnesota Twins in the 22nd round of the 2007 MLB Draft but did not sign and was then drafted by the Oakland Athletics in the 31st round of the 2008 MLB Draft.

 Oakland Athletics

-Storey made his professional debut with the Arizona League Athletics in 2008, where he was 2–2 with a .327 ERA in 14 games.
-In 2009, he led all Oakland minor leaguers with 18 saves while playing across four different levels with the Class-A Kane County Cougars, Advanced-Class A Stockton Ports, Double-A Midland RockHounds and Triple-A Sacramento River Cats.
+Storey made his professional debut with the rookie-level Arizona League Athletics in 2008, where he was 2–2 with a 3.27 ERA in 14 games.
+In 2009, he led all Oakland minor leaguers with 18 saves while playing across four different levels with the Single-A Kane County Cougars, High-A Stockton Ports, Double-A Midland RockHounds and Triple-A Sacramento River Cats.
 In 41 combined games he was 1–1 with a 1.22 ERA.
 He also played with the Phoenix Desert Dogs of the Arizona Fall League after the season.
 He split 2010 between Midland and Sacramento and was 6–5 with a 3.64 ERA in 54 games, including his first professional start.
 He played for Bravos de Margarita in the Venezuelan Winter League at the conclusion of the minor league season.
 He pitched in 27 games for Midland at the start of the 2011 season and was 2–2 with a 4.03 ERA.

 Houston Astros

 The Athletics traded Storey to the Houston Astros in June 2011 in exchange for future considerations.
 The Astros assigned him to the Triple-A Oklahoma City RedHawks, where he was in 23 games with a 3.99 ERA.
-He played in the Dominican Winter League for Estrellas de Oriente after the season and returned to Oklahoma City the following year where he pitched in 38 games (making 2 starts) and was 7–4 with a 3.05 ERA.
+He played in the Dominican Winter League for Estrellas de Oriente after the season and returned to Oklahoma City the following year where he pitched in 38 games (making two starts) and was 7–4 with a 3.05 ERA.

 Storey made his MLB debut on August 3, 2012, against the Atlanta Braves.
-He faced two batters spaced over the 7th and 8th innings and got a groundout and a popfly.
+He faced two batters spaced over the seventh and eighth innings and got a groundout and a pop fly.
 On September 12, Storey was hit in the face by a line drive off the bat of the Chicago Cubs' Dave Sappelt and suffered contusions on his right hand and jaw, but only missed a few games.
 He was in 26 games for the Astros and was 0–1 with a 3.86 ERA.